MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 - Install [VS Code](https://code.visualstudio.com/download) (Windows, Linux and Mac).
 - Install the [QDK extension for VS Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

-If you used the conda installation method and want to use VS Code on Windows, make sure you follow the set up instructions for using PowerShell with conda in the previous section.
+If you used the conda installation method and want to use VS Code on Windows, make sure you follow the setup instructions for using PowerShell with conda in the previous section's note box.
+This will allow you to run *Q# with Python* programs directly from VS Code's integrated terminal.
+Remember to activate your Q# environment there before running any programs, using `conda activate qsharp-env`.

 If you would like to use a different editor, the instructions so far have you all set.